 I lived in the centre of Haslemere.
 When I first started at the school, I had made use of the crowded 13B bus, then for a short period I had cycled and finally, after I was about fourteen, I saved my bus fare by walking home.
-In my last year at school - we remained at Woolmer Hill until we were sixteen - Rosemary, whom I wanted to be with as much as possible, lived in Hindhead and cycled to school.
+In my last year at school - we remained at Woolmer Hill until we were sixteen - Jill, whom I wanted to be with as much as possible, lived in Hindhead and cycled to school.
 That gave rise to a major difficulty: the further I walked home with her after school - our intimacy always impeded by the need to push a bike - the greater the distance I had to walk home myself.
 Occasionally, I did walk all the way to Hindhead and then home, which was a journey of some six or seven kilometres.
 Such is young love.

-In the autumn of 1977, Rosemary and I could wander onto the heathland, but as the nights drew in and the cold encroached, our options decreased.
+In the autumn of 1977, Jill and I could wander onto the heathland, but as the nights drew in and the cold encroached, our options decreased.
 And that was how the Little Chef restaurant became important to us.
 Earning at that time around around three pounds a week from delivering morning newspapers, I had a hole burnt in my pocket from purchasing even our two cups of low quality coffee, but it was worth it.
 Nobody could disturb us; we were our own masters; and we could stay as long as we wished.
 Why no other other couple from school found this peaceful hideaway remains a mystery.
 And, in so much as it mattered, we were breaking no school rule.

 From the spring of 1978 the Little Chef restaurant became less relevant, except perhaps when it rained.
 In June we left school, so Woolmer Hill, its environs and the Little Chef were forgotten.
-My affair with Rosemary, upset by lack of routine daily contact, took me on an emotional helter skelter journey throughout the long summer of 1978 before withering in the autumn.
+My affair with Jill, upset by lack of routine daily contact, took me on an emotional helter skelter journey throughout the long summer of 1978 before withering in the autumn.
 Times moved on.

 A quarter of a century later in 2003, I spent my last Christmas in Haslemere.
 An urge took me to walk to Woolmer Hill School, quiet and abandoned in the winter holiday.
 I headed onwards to the Little Chef restaurant which was then still in existence.
 How strange it was to go in alone and order a coffee; I think I had a latte.
-The girl who served me would not even have been born, when Rosemary and I had last sat there.
+The girl who served me would not even have been born, when Jill and I had last sat there.
 Yet, something else impressed itself upon me on this sentimental re-visitation: the sufferer of nostalgia feigns homesickness and desires to return to a place, but it is not a place that he really seeks, it is a time - and that can never be revisited.

 At some point towards the end of decade, the Little Chef restaurant was abandoned and then pulled down to make way for the widening of the A3.